Police: Woman, armed subject killed, 1 injured in officer-involved shooting in Wynwood - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI (WSVN) - Authorities said they are investigating an overnight police-involved shooting in Miami’s Wynwood neighborhood that left two people dead, including an armed subject, and a third person injured.

-According to City of Miami Police, officers responded to a call about a disturbance near Northwest First Court and 23rd Street, at around 3:05 a.m. on Saturday.
+According to City of Miami Police, it all began with a call about a disturbance near Northwest First Place and 23rd Street, at around 3:05 a.m. on Saturday.

-The gunman and a woman were taken to Ryder Trauma Center, where they were pronounced dead, investigators said.
+The gunman was shot, and a woman was hit by a bullet, police said.
+They were taken to Ryder Trauma Center, where they succumbed to their injuries.

 Detectives said a man suffered a hand injury but is expected to recover.
 No officers were injured.